jeekkd/dgis/README.md

 Areas in which contribution would be highly encouraged especially, is adding additional desktop environment or some window manager support.
-To so create a module for your addition, it must be named in the format of
-<DE or WM name>-install.sh.
-This module is imported and the commands within will execute as a regular
-script would essentially as a sub-shell.
+To so create a module for your addition, it must be named in the format of `<DE or WM name>-install.sh`.
+This module is imported and the commands within will execute as a regular script would essentially as a sub-shell.

 Each new desktop environment or some window manager requires an addition to the selection menu and a